Boris-Em/BEMSimpleLineGraph/README.md

     * [Properties](#properties)

 ## Project Details
-Learn more about the BEMSimpleLineGraph project requirements, licensing, and contributions.
+Learn more about the <b>BEMSimpleLineGraph</b> project requirements, licensing, and contributions.

 ### Requirements
+<i>See the full article on the wiki [here.](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki/Requirements)</i>

 - Requires iOS 6 or later.
 The sample project is optimized for iOS 7.
 - Requires Automatic Reference Counting (ARC).
 - Optimized for ARM64 Architecture